File to QR Code: Share Any File with a Single Scan

 Add a Call-to-Action

 Never print a bare QR code.
-Add a frame with text like “Scan to download” or “Scan for menu.”
+Add a frame with text like “Scan to download” or “View document.”
 QRKIT's frame feature lets you add custom CTA text around the code.
-Studies show framed QR codes get scanned up to 30% more often.
+A clear call-to-action helps more people scan.

 Use Password Protection